Original Crawfish or Shrimp Monica

-Cook pasta in salt water according to the directions on the package.
-Drain, then rinse under cool water.
+- Cook pasta in salt water according to the directions on the package.
+Drain, then rinse under cool water to stop the cooking.
 Drain again, thoroughly.

-Melt the butter in a large pot and saute onions and garlic for 3 minutes.
+- Melt the butter in a large skillet and saute onions and garlic for 3 minutes.

-*If using shrimp, add the raw shrimp to the onions and garlic at this time.
+- *If using raw shrimp, add them with the onions and garlic at the beginning.

-Add the crawfish or shrimp and half-and-half, saute until bubbly.
+- Add the crawfish and half-and-half, sauté until bubbly.

-Add Creole seasoning - 1 big pinch then taste.
+- Add Creole seasoning - 1 big pinch then taste.
 Add more as needed but tasting before adding the next pinch until you think it's right.
-If you've boiled your own shrimp or crawfish add the crawfish fat to the pot as well.
+Add salt if needed.
+If you've boiled your own crawfish add the crawfish fat to the mixture as well.

-Add the pasta to the pot and toss well.
+- Add the pasta to the pot and toss well.
+You may not need to use all of the pasta.
+(I double the recipe when using the whole pound of pasta.)
 Let it sit for about 10 minutes over very low heat, stirring often.

-*Tip: The sauce is excellent over Redfish on da Half Shell - I call it Redfish Monica.
+- *Tip: The sauce is excellent over Redfish on da Half Shell or grilled filets - I call it Redfish Monica.